vektorious/cm-curriculum/_articles/05-roadmapping/time-management.md

 One of the biggest issues in open projects is the lack of time to implement all ideas and features that would bring the project forward.
 The fact that a lot of open projects are made by one or a few people in their free time, does not help with the time issue.

 This is why focusing on time management is important.
-As a very precious and scarce resource, one should make sure it is used efficiently and in a way that is sustainable.
+As a very precious and scarce resource, one should make sure it is used efficiently and in a way that is sustainable, since as project grows and new users come in, more and more time is needed to answer questions, resolve unexpected issues, onboard new contributors.

 ### Sustainability & burn out in open source

+A common issue in open projects is the small number of people working on each project, and the fact that a lot of them start as "spare-time projects", that is, developers start them on their free time, sometimes as a hobby and/or because it is something that they find interesting.

+If a project grows and more people start using it, the time needed to maintain this project (as mentioned above) also grows.
+When these are hobby/spare time projects, they put an extra load on developers, that have to deal with it after they've had a full working day and/or on the weekends.
+Depending on the developer approach to the project, what was a fun time activity, is now another obligation, and in some cases, could lead to burn out, making everyone unhappy.

+This is why it is important to plan for sustainability, onboarding new developers, thinking about ways to get compensated for working on the project (so people can be hired and/or developers could slowly turn their hobbies into full time work activity), and figuring out a way to work efficiently.

 ### Learning to delegate/contributors pathways